The way something as simple as ink words on paper can transport a reader to a different time, place, or world will never cease to amaze me.

 📚 On Reading 📚

 Reading is the main reason why this blog was created — I needed a place to pull all my bookish thoughts together, and a blog was the perfect place to do so.
-As of now, most of my book chats aren’t spoiler free because I don’t want to just scratch the surface in my understanding of a book.
-Writing a book chat is so much more fun if I’m able to decode little details and find out all that I’ve learned and want to take away from a book.
+My book chats usually contain a nonspoilery section at the beginning, then a spoilery section after that.
+They aren’t all spoiler-free because I don’t want to just scratch the surface of the story when I’m trying to understand a book.
+Writing a book chat is so much more fun if I’m able to decode all the little details and find out all that I’ve learned and want to take away from a book. 😊

-I don’t write book chats for every book I read — I write book chats for books that I feel like deserve a deeper look at the story, or for books I would like to take my time to understand more of.
-I also don’t rate the books I read, just because I feel like my book chats themselves will give people a much better understanding on my thoughts and opinions for a particular book than a number rating can.
-(Also, there are some books out there that truly make me love it and hate it at the same time, and to give ratings for each one of them would drive me insane.)
+I don’t write book chats for every book I read — I write book chats for books I feel deserve a deeper look at the story, or for books I would like to take my time to understand more of.
+I also don’t rate the books I read because I feel like my book chats themselves will give people a much better understanding on my thoughts and opinions for a particular book than a number rating can.
+(Also, there are some books out there that truly make me love it and hate it at the same time, and to give ratings for each one of them would drive me insane. 😅)

-If you love thorough discussions about books, be sure to check out the abundance of book chats on this blog and join in on the discussion in the comments!
+If you love thorough discussions on stories and books, be sure to check out the abundance of book chats on this blog and join in on the discussion in the comments!
 Since reading is something that never stops for me, book chats are the most frequent thing that I post on this blog.
-Hope you enjoy them! 😄
+Hope you enjoy them!

 🎨 On Drawing 🖌️